 Resurrection: Hope for everyday life

 825 resurrection hope for everyday lifeIs there a resurrection?
-The question of the resurrection is central to our faith.
+The question of resurrection is central to our faith.
 Without the resurrection, faith would be meaningless.
-If Christianity were limited to this physical life and we did not continue to exist after death, it would ultimately not matter how we live, what we do or what we believe in.
+If Christianity were limited to this physical life and we ceased to exist after death, it would ultimately be irrelevant how we live, what we do, or what we believe.
 Without a future perspective, it would be more sensible to simply enjoy our lives while we can.
-The apostle Paul emphasizes: "If there is no resurrection of the dead, then Christ has not been raised either.
-And if Christ has not been raised, then our preaching is in vain and your faith is in vain" (1.
-Corinthians 15,13-14).
+The Apostle Paul emphasizes: “If there is no resurrection of the dead, then not even Christ has been raised.
+And if Christ has not been raised, our preaching is in vain and so is your faith.”
+(1. Kor 15,13-14).

 There is a resurrection, not just for Christians, but for all people.
 This is an essential part of the Christian faith and affects not only our future but also our current daily lives.
 However, the resurrection will affect the lives of all people.